-Palamino horses and ponies for sale | Horse & Hound
+Palomino horses and ponies for sale | Horse & Hound

-If you’ve got a penchant for ‘blondes’, take a look at these palominos horses and ponies for sale on the Horse & Hound website this week.
+If you’ve got a penchant for ‘blondes’, take a look at these palomino horses and ponies for sale on the Horse & Hound website this week.

 1. ‘Stunning’